O-SII Buffer

 Complexity/ Cross-border activity

-For 2024 and 2025 the Bank of Greece set the O-SII buffer rate as follows:
+For 2026 the Bank of Greece set the O-SII buffer rates as follows:

 - at 1.25% for Eurobank Ergasias Services and Holdings S.A. at consolidated level, and